Abubakar101/tiny-trello/README.md

 # tiny-trello

 My tiny Trello’s project in Ember.JS.
-I spent few days learning Ember since last Friday(when the coding challenge was given).
+I spent a few days learning Ember since last Friday(when the coding challenge was given).
+I followed the tutorial guide from the Ember's official website and created my first app in Ember before starting Trello's project.

-I followed the tutorial guide from Ember's official website and created my first app in Ember which didn’t work in the end.
-(Leaving me with uneasy feeling of my next Trello’s project).
-I watched Youtube’s videos of other people making their apps and I tried to understand their thinking’s styles and how they broke up their javascript functionality and how they called them and where and why.
+I spent a lot of time learning how Ember works, then I started my own Trello app.
+You can add the list(s) and items, descriptions with custom's names.
+You can also edit/delete the item/description.
+However, there's a problem while deleting an item with a description.
+That particular list doesn't allow any more items or descriptions to be added or changed or deleted.
+The error points to "Mirage" and states that (deleted) ID not found in the database.
+I have used the Ember's documents, and searched online.

-Most of the time went there to understand how the Ember works.
-After that, I started my own Trello app but I got stuck on adding a description of an item and then deleting it.
-I couldn’t add after deleting the item with a description.
-I searched the error which pointed to "Mirage" and stating that (deleted) ID not found in the database, which only happens after adding the description.
-And after searching online and reading documents, I couldn’t pinpoint the error in the code.
+I look forward to learning Ember.js on this position and grow up as a better developer.

 ## Prerequisites